zhangdongdong7/scenarios/python/lab-python-virtual-env/step3.md

 # Different Python Version

-We can also create a virtual environment using the python version we want.
+We can also create a virtual environment using the Python version we want.

 e.g. create a Python3 virtual environment, first, we must know where the Python3 is: